PostHog/posthog.com/contents/blog/posthog-vs-amplitude.md

 Let's start with the core differences.
 Over 9,000 companies already use PostHog, and [many have switched from Amplitude](/customers/saga).
 Here are a few reasons why.

+### 1. You control your data
+You can self-host PostHog and keep total control of your data.
+That means no third-party cookies, no data sharing, and straightforward [GDPR](/docs/privacy/gdpr-compliance) and [HIPAA compliance](/docs/privacy/hipaa-compliance).
+We also offer [PostHog Cloud](/pricing#cloud) for those who prefer a fully-managed SaaS experience, while partners like [Altinity](/marketplace/altinity) can manage a self-hosted instance on your behalf.

+### 2. It's built for engineers
+Unlike Amplitude, PostHog is built for software developers.
+PostHog autocaptures events, so you don't need to waste time instrumenting events every time you update your app or website.
+Our pricing is transparent, and we're entirely self-serve.
+You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/signup/self-host/get-in-touch?plan=scale&demo=scale#demo) if you have questions.

-### 1. It's open source
+### 3. It's open source
 Our MIT License isn’t just for show.
 You can access [our source code](https://github.com/PostHog/posthog), raise your own issues and PRs, and use it to [build your own plugins](/docs/plugins/build) or even add extra functionality.
 You also benefit from the work of other teams who build their own plugins.
 And we're not just an open-source tool; we're an open-source company.
 Our [company handbook](/handbook) is open to everyone, as is [how we pay people](/handbook/people/compensation).

-### 2. It's built for engineers
-Unlike Amplitude, PostHog is built for software developers.
-PostHog autocaptures events, so you don't need to waste time instrumenting events every time you update your app or website.
-Our pricing is transparent, and we're entirely self-serve.
-You can setup PostHog and start paying us without ever speaking to a sales rep, but we have an [awesome customer success team](/signup/self-host/get-in-touch?plan=scale&demo=scale#demo) if you have questions.

-### 3. You control your data
-You can self-host PostHog and keep total control of your data.
-That means no third-party cookies, no data sharing, and straightforward [GDPR](/docs/privacy/gdpr-compliance) and [HIPAA compliance](/docs/privacy/hipaa-compliance).
-We also offer [PostHog Cloud](/pricing#cloud) for those who prefer a fully-managed SaaS experience, while partners like [Altinity](/marketplace/altinity) can manage a self-hosted instance on your behalf.

 <ArrayCTA />

 ## Feature comparison

+This table compares the Amplitude Analytics 'Growth' plan to PostHog Cloud, our fully-managed SaaS offering, and [PostHog Scale](/pricing) - the paid tier of our self-hosted platform.

+We also offer [PostHog Enterprise](/enterprise), which includes everything from Scale but adds enhanced training and support, SLA with downtime developer pairing, SSO, SAML, instance monitoring, and more.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">